HP2C-DT: High-Precision High-Performance Computer-enabled Digital Twin: Experimental evaluation

 \subsection{Experiments}

-In this section, we evaluate the system's performance through experiments measuring (1) communication bandwidth, (2) response time, and (3) HPC scalability.
+In this section, we evaluate the system's performance through experiments that measure (1) communication bandwidth, (2) response time, and (3) HPC scalability.
 For this, we use the experimental setup described above.
-In particular, for (3), we select an application representative of a digital twin of a power system: stability analysis.
+In particular, for (3), we select an application representative of a digital twin of a power system: stability analysis, and a standard case study, the IEEE 118-bus transmission model~\cite{pena2018}.

 Stability analysis helps adjust the operation point of a power grid to specific operational objectives, such as reducing power generation or maximizing renewable energy consumption, without risking system stability.
 To enable stability analysis for real-time decision-making, we can leverage machine learning (ML) models, which can be trained to serve as surrogate models.
 In power systems, ML-based surrogates can replace stability assessment tools and allow stability evaluations to be carried out online on edge and cloud nodes~\cite{fajemisin2024optimization}.